gbprod/yanky.nvim/README.md

 It uses the same history as yank ring, so, if you want to increase history size, just use [`ring.history_length` option](#ringhistory_length).

+### Yank history completions

+Using [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [cmp_yanky](https://github.com/chrisgrieser/cmp_yanky), you can also get suggestions from your yank history as you type in insert mode.

 ### ⚙️ Configuration

 To use `vim.ui.select` picker, just call `YankyRingHistory` command.